-SOE’s broad remit often led to confusion and inter-departmental bickering with the War Office, the Foreign Office and Secret Intelligence Service about its responsibilities and priorities.
-SOE was viewed as an annoyance and interference.
+SOE’s broad remit often led to confusion and inter-departmental bickering with the War Office, the Foreign Office and Secret Intelligence Service about its responsibilities and priorities who viewed SOE as an annoyance and interference.
 It’s more direct approach to operations seen as distasteful and counter-productive to the more discreet tactics employed by other Government departments.

 Despite this lack of popularity, which meant that many cheered when it shut it down in early 1946, the SOE ‘has enriched the nation’s stock of heroic legends, many of them true.’
 These stories of bravery and daring continue to inspire and amaze us 70 years later.

-As a starting point, I recommend reading any of the books like SOE: An Outline History of the Special Operations Executive 1940 – 1946by Michael R.D.
-Foot, who, after the war, was appointed the official historian of SOE in France and had privilege access to material that did not become publicly available for many years.
+As a starting point, I recommend reading any of the books like SOE: An Outline History of the Special Operations Executive 1940 – 1946 (http://amzn.to/2nzDtuN) by Michael R.D.
+Foot, who, after the war, was appointed the official historian of SOE in France and had privileged access to material that did not become publicly available for many years.

 His book SOE is a solid introduction to the hard, unbiased facts of the SOE.
-A solid grounding in fact keeps you grounded when reading other exciting sensationalist accounts of SOE and the exploits of the agents.
+A solid foundation in the fact keeps you grounded when reading other exciting sensationalist accounts of SOE and the exploits of the agents.

-There is a paragraph in the author’s notes that I really like:
+There is a paragraph in the author’s notes that I like:

 Historians, like sergeant-majors, like to arrange people and things in order, to assign everyone a particular job at a set time.
 SOE like other bodies for waging war, was not so neatly organised in fact.
 It was on the contrary unusually complex, and its complexities have not been made any more easy to unravel by the dense fog of secrecy in which it lived.
 In that fog a few fragments of it have still to be hidden, and wisps of fog still keep getting in the way of the seeker after past truth.”
 Michael Foot – author’s note in SOE: An Outline History of the Special Operations Executive 1940-1946.